 The Problem of Fake Followers

 We have looked at the problem of fake followers before, including 8 Reasons You Shouldn’t Buy Instagram Followers.
 Don’t underestimate this issue.
-In our recent Influencer Marketing 2019: Benchmark Report, we discovered that 64% of the marketers we surveyed deemed influencer fraud to be a big concern.
+In our Influencer Marketing 2019: Benchmark Report, we discovered that 64% of the marketers we surveyed deemed influencer fraud to be a big concern.

 As we said earlier, don’t be tempted by the ads offering to sell you Instagram follows or likes.
 They won’t give you any long-term benefit and may harm your account’s standing.